louhisuo/k8s-on-macos/README.md

 ### Join other Control Plane (CP) nodes to implement High Available (HA) Kubernetes cluster
-Following steps are to be run inside of `cp-2`  machine`
+Following steps are to be run inside of `cp-2`  machine`.
+Skip these steps for single Control Plane Kubernetes cluster configuration.

 Generate `kube-vip` static pod manifest
 ```